 There are multiple sources to get varieties to try out for your garden.
 Many garden stores usually carry a wide selection to choose from with the added benefit of being able to see the exactly plant you are purchasing.
 Also many online shops are a great source to get healthy divisions, and there are many reputable vendors.
-Another option is to visit a Daylily farm.
+Another option is to visit a daylily farm.
 Throughout the Midwest, there are multiple hybridizers that commonly welcome the public to buy directly from their property.
-Lastly, is to join a Daylily gardening club.
-Fortunately, here in St. Louis we have the Daylily Society of Greater St. Louis.
+Lastly, is to join a daylily gardening club.
+Fortunately, here in St. Louis we have The Greater St. Louis Daylily Society.
 They hold monthly meetings and sometimes put on shows and sales at the Missouri Botanical Gardens.
 Here you can talk to other gardeners and hybridizers to gain knowledge on what varieties perform well for them!

 If you ever have any questions about your landscaping and the plants that go into it, don’t hesitate to contact us by phone at (636) 394-6597 or email at firstname.lastname@example.org!

 We were very pleased with the service and particularly the knowledge & professionalism of your staff.
 We would certainly recommend you.